Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Implementation and the cost of our method

 \subsection{Terminating the algorithm}

-In addition to the convergence tests described in \cref{alg:seplamd}, it is also necessary to terminate the algorithm when the relative difference between consecutive estimates for $\seplamD$ is negligible.
-The reason is because we cannot expect optimization solvers to find minimizers \emph{exactly}.
-If a global minimizer $\tilde z$ is obtained only up to some rounding error, then $\seplamD$ has essentially been computed, but our certificate may still detect that the algorithm has not truly converged to a global minimizer.
-Without a tolerance to trigger termination, the method could get stuck in a loop restarting optimization pointlessly.
+In addition to the convergence tests described in \cref{alg:seplamd}, it is also necessary to terminate the algorithm if consecutive estimates for $\seplamD$ are identical.
+The reason is that we cannot expect optimization solvers to find minimizers \emph{exactly}.
+If a global minimizer~$\tilde z$ is obtained only up to some rounding error, then $\seplamD$ has essentially been computed, but our certificate may still detect that the algorithm has not \emph{truly} converged to a global minimizer, and in this case, the algorithm may try to restart optimization (unsuccessfully).
+This is also part of the reason why the certificates should actually be performed with $\tilde \eps = (1 - \tau)\eps$, as described in the note under~\cref{alg:seplamd}.